HussinSaheb/Eng14Final/README.md

 ##  <a name="mongo-replica-set">Mongo Replica-set</a>

-Our 2 tier architecture currently has a serious Single Point of Failure; the database tier.
-We currently only run a single instance in a single availability zone.
-If this were to fail we would not only have down time but we would also have a serious loss of data.
+When running a single Mongodb instance as part of an architecture, if this instance were to fail, then the result would be both downtime and a serious loss of data.

-Investigate how to create a replica set using mongo that allows three machines to replicate data and balance the load across three availability zones.
+Using a Mongodb replica-set allows us to create three database instances with consistent data across the three instances, so that if data is input into one database, the other Mongodb instances will be updated with the same information.
+The load can then be balanced over the three instances, which are made available across three availability zones on AWS.

 ### <a name="database"> Database </a>
-Initially we has one database inside an availability zone which made it prone to crashes which in turn would create down time for the database.
+Initially we had one database inside an availability zone which made it prone to crashes which in turn would create down time for the database.
 To resolve this issue we had an EC2 instance inside all of the availability zones (eu-west-1a, eu-west-1b and eu-west-1c) that can automatically recover from a database failure, you can see the architecture diagram bellow.
 For example, if you are running a database in eu-west-1a and that database goes down the app would use another database inside the other 2 availability zones until the crashed database is booted up again.

 ![Database Replica Set Architecture Diagram](Images/DB_Replica_set.png)